louwrentius/eztables/README.md

     allow_forward $eth1_net any any any
 ```

 That's easy right?
-It's just two lines because Eztables can detect all network interfaces also determine which one is connected to the internet (eth0).
+It's just two lines because Eztables can detect all network interfacesalso determine which one is connected to the internet (eth0).

 This rule will allow SSH access to this router/firewall.